Verdoso/scnfs-demo/README.md

 ### Add the Hotelbeds api-key and shared-secrets to the secrets
 Run the following command to patch the secrets with the Hotelbeds Apitude data:
 `kubectl create secret generic scnfs-secrets --save-config --dry-run=client --from-file=./hotelbeds.api-key --from-file=./hotelbeds.shared-secret -o yaml | kubectl apply -f -`

+### Add the SkyScanner API key and host to the secrets
+Run the following command to patch the secrets with the Hotelbeds Apitude data:
+`kubectl create secret generic scnfs-secrets --save-config --dry-run=client --from-file=./skyscanner.key --from-file=./skyscanner.host -o yaml | kubectl apply -f -`

  ### Deploy the airport-finder application
 `kubectl apply -f airport-finder-deployment.yaml`